ApexRMS/wisdm/docs/_scenarios/section5.md

 <br>

-<p id="heading04"> <h2><b>Boosted Regression Tree</b></h2> </p>
+<p id="heading04"> <h2><b>Boosted Regression Trees</b></h2> </p>

-The **Boosted Regression Tree** *Datasheet* contains information about the Boosted Regression Tree (BRT) algorithm, which is a machine-learning model and is described in and uses code from [Elith et al., 2008](https://doi.org/10.1111/j.1365-2656.2008.01390.x) and [Valavi et al., 2021](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecm.1486).
+The **Boosted Regression Trees** *Datasheet* contains information about the Boosted Regression Tree (BRT) algorithm, which is a machine-learning model and is described in and uses code from [Elith et al., 2008](https://doi.org/10.1111/j.1365-2656.2008.01390.x) and [Valavi et al., 2021](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecm.1486).
 Arguments for this model correspond with model fitting inputs for the gbm.step function in the [dismo R package](https://cran.r-project.org/web/packages/dismo/dismo.pdf), and defaults were set based on Valavi et al., 2021.

 ### **Fitting Method**
 The BRT fitting process can either be more user-specified or default-based.
 This argument allows the user to specify whether default values or user-specified values should be used in the fitting process for BRT.
 If this argument is set to "Use defaults and tuning", the code will tune the learning rate and number of trees to find values that fit a model to the full dataset and all CV splits.
 If the argument is set to "Use values provided below", tuning does not occur and only the values provided in the below arguments will be used for model fitting.